M4rceL7/M4rceL7/README.md

 * 🌍  I'm based in Stuttgart, Germany
 * ✉️  You can contact me at [marceltriebe@hotmail.com](mailto:marceltriebe@hotmail.com)
-* 🚀  I'm currently working on [(MAYBE)](http://(placeholder))
+* 🚀  I'm currently working on [DodgeGame](https://github.com/M4rceL7/DodgeGame)
 * 🧠  I'm learning Development with C++

 #

-🚀 <font size="+2">As a passionate student with a burning desire to become a game developer, I'm on a relentless quest to transform my dreams into reality.
-I'm currently actively seeking internship opportunities to kickstart my career in the gaming industry.</font>
+🚀 As a passionate student with a burning desire to become a game developer, I'm on a relentless quest to transform my dreams into reality.
+I'm currently actively seeking internship opportunities to kickstart my career in the gaming industry.

 🎮 My journey in game development has equipped me with a strong foundation in programming languages such as C++ and Java, along with hands-on experience in Unreal Engine.
 I constantly hone my skills through dedicated coursework and certifications.